The Riley Guide: Network, Interview, & Negotiate or Handling a Job Loss

 One of the most popular online career support groups is the Job Loss Guide Network, created by a career coach in Tennessee.
 This website provides a place to share your stories, ask questions, express concerns and to get support from others who understand what you're going through.
 A more specialized support group is Cancer and Careers, a site designed to help women, their caregivers, their colleagues and their employers deal with cancer by providing a single source for information, news, strategies and support.

 Many of the same social-networking websites you already use to stay in touch with your friends and colleagues are also ideal places to find career support groups.
 Facebook and LinkedIn both offer a wide variety of career and networking groups, many of which would be glad to have you as a member.
 For example, Facebook groups like "Employment Support" and "Unemployed," and LinkedIn groups like "Unemployment Support Group" and "Unemployed?
 Need a Job?" are all home to hundreds or even thousands of members.
-You can find even more groups by using the advanced search functions on Facebook and LinkedIn to locate groups in your area, or that include (or don't include) people in your network.
+You can find even more groups by using the advanced search functions on Facebook and LinkedIn to locate groups in your area, or groups that include (or don't include) people in your network.

 Two other online communities that specialize in career networking are NetworkingForProfessionals.com and Ryze.com.
-Both these sites require you to apply for a membership, but they promise access to exclusive communities of career-oriented professionals - as well as high-speed networking events, career seminars and other bonuses.
+Both these sites require you to apply for a membership, but they promise access to communities of career-oriented professionals - as well as high-speed networking events, career seminars and other bonuses.
 The main advantage of sites like these is that they're more exclusive and less well-known than Facebook and LinkedIn, which means you won't have to filter through as much irrelevant content to get to the real meat.

 As you scan groups you think you might like to join, a few simple tip-offs can tell you whether a given group is actually worth your time.
 Do many members post, or just the same few, over and over again?
 Do discussions flourish for days, or do they peter out after an hour or so?
-Signs like these can keep you from wasting your time with a useless group - but one sign hat should never discourage you is the fact that a group is marked "closed" or "private."
+Signs like these can keep you from wasting your time with a useless group - but one sign that should never discourage you is the fact that a group is marked "closed" or "private."
 Just send the admins a join request and see how they respond.
 If they say yes, you may gain access to a community of professionals who you'd never have met otherwise.

 Whether you're looking for a support group or just trying to expand your real-world network, nationwide organizations can help you connect with other professionals in your area, find career counselling, and even get help with your own job search.
 While some of these groups welcome career-builders of all ranks and types, others focus on a particular segment of the population - executive-level workers, for instance; or women, or people of a certain religion - which means these can be worth investigating for opportunities applicable to your own demographic.